vdhamer/Photo-Club-Hub/.github/README.md

 A major design goal for the near future is to provide a clean, standardized interface to retrieve data per photo club.
-This data is then loaded into into the in-app CoreData database.
+This data is then loaded into the in-app CoreData database.
 It is also needed to keep the CoreData database up to date whenever clubs, members or images are added.
 The old approach is essentially a plug-in design with an adaptor per photo club.</p>